Back in September, I wrote a post on how to stick to your plan.

 Depending on what your project is, it may take a lot of hard work.
 While hard work can be fun at times, it can also be difficult and exhausting.

-Long hours, time away from family and friends, restrictions on your social life.
+Long hours, time away from family and friends, and restrictions on your social life.
 It takes focus, drive, and determination.

 If you are not fully committed to achieving your goal or plan, procrastination will easily take hold.